KxSystems/kx-vscode/README.md

 **Step 3**: Create a _server name / alias_; this can be any name, aside from `local`, which is used by [Bundled q connection](#bundled-q).

 **Step 4**: Set the _hostname_.
-This is the remote address of your kdb Insights Enterprise deployment: e.g `https://mykdbinsights.cloudapp.azure.com`
+This is the remote address of your kdb Insights Enterprise deployment: e.g. `https://mykdbinsights.cloudapp.azure.com`

 **Step 5**: Click **Create connection** to confirm the _connection creation_